department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/research-plan.md

 **Secondary Dates:**

-- Please schedule during above dates and use the following only if the study must be extended to meet recruitment criteria.
+- Please schedule during above dates and use the following secondary dates only if the study must be extended to meet recruitment criteria.

 | Date       | Times (Eastern) |
 | ---------- | --------------- |